VaagenIM/EtikettServer/README.md

 ## Installation
 1. Clone the repository
 2. Run `pip install -r requirements.txt`

-Used fonts:
+3. Linux: Enable Serial Port, run `sudo apt-get install libusb-1.0-0-dev`

+Fonts:
 - https://fonts.google.com/specimen/Lato
 - https://fonts.google.com/specimen/JetBrains+Mono

 ## Usage
-Run with `python app.py` and go to `http://localhost:5000/` in your browser to design and print labels.
+Run with `sudo python app.py` and go to `http://ip-address:5000/` in your browser to design and print labels.
 You can also integrate in your own application by using the API endpoints.

 ## Endpoints
 The following parameters is used by every endpoint: